How to Pack the Perfect Beach Bag

 2. Create a colorful scene.
 Use these instructions to dye sand.

-Scavenger hunts are one of the most effective boredom-busting tools in a mom's toolkit.
+Scavenger hunts are one of the most effective boredom-busting tools in a parent's toolkit.

-The best thing about them?
+The best part?
 You can add more items as needed!

 Locals Never Leave Home Without ...